mkristian/rails-resty-gwt/README.md

 the _Mavenfile_ allows you to (re)-configure parts of the maven pom. the pom will be "generated on the fly" when you run `rmvn`. but with proper maven you do it yourself - see above.

-more about that DSL and the connection with gemspec files and _Gemfile_ can be found in https://github.com/sonatype/polyglot-maven/tree/master/pmaven-jruby
+more about that DSL and the connection with gemspec files and _Gemfile_ can be found in [polyglot-maven (jruby)](https://github.com/sonatype/polyglot-maven/tree/master/pmaven-jruby) project.

 shortcomings
 ---------